SPIN Funding Database

 The SPIN Plus Quick Start Guide includes steps for logging into the system and conducting Text, Advanced, and Keyword searches.

-The SPIN Funding Database Search Tips describes the three types of SPIN search modes and includes helpful tips for making the most of each search.
+The SPIN Funding Database Search Tips covers the three SPIN search modes and includes helpful tips for making the most of each search.